mine-cetinkaya-rundel/citizenstatistician/content/post/2020-07-24-data-science-tutorials-with-learnr-and-gradethis.md

 *This post was contributed by [Lee Suddaby](https://github.com/lee-suddaby) and [Zeno Kujawa](https://github.com/ZenoMK).*

-Over the university summer break, we (Zeno and Lee) were busy making preparations for moving more of our Introduction to Data Science course from being human-graded to computer-graded.
+Over the university summer break, we (Zeno and Lee) were busy making preparations for moving more of our [Introduction to Data Science](https://introds.org/) course from being human-graded to computer-graded.
+We both took this course in the Fall of 2019, as part of our first-year studies at the University of Edinburgh, and this is where we first learned R.

 <!--more-->